dfinity/examples/motoko/ic-pos/README.md

 ## Possible improvements

-- Login state is not persisted.
-Reloading the app will log the user out.
-This should be done using `localStorage` or `sessionStorage`.
 - Show more information about transactions.
-A transaction detail page.
+  - A transaction detail page.
+  - Pagination, currently only the first 5 transactions are shown.
 - Show a confirmation dialog after the user clicks on the `Send` button.

-## Known issues

--

 ## Contributing